 5. Student’s visit to the classroom – All potential and new students are encouraged to visit the classroom as part of the enrolment process.
 For some students, this visit is part of the admissions process in order to ensure that the school can meet the student’s needs, and/or that the student feels comfortable in the classroom.
 For other students, the visit can occur after enrolment, and serves mainly as an opportunity for the student to get to know some of the students and teachers before they start.

 6. Deposit and/or payments to secure a space at EAS – In order to secure a space at EAS, enrolment documents and initial payments are required.
 Each year, tuition payments begin in January for the following academic year.
 (For example, payments begin in January 2013 for the September 2013-June 2014 school year.)
 If a student intends to enrol for an upcoming school year before payments begin in January, we will ask for a deposit of $500 to confirm intent to enrol, which will hold the student’s space until payments begin in January.

 7. Student’s first day and Arrowsmith Programming Assessment – Space permitting, students are welcome to join Eaton Arrowsmith School at any time throughout the academic year.
 Because each student’s program is unique and is based on the initial programming assessment, there is no need to worry about “catching up” with the rest of the class.
 The Arrowsmith Programming Assessment is administered only after enrolment and will determine which exercises and levels the student will work on first.

 Ready to start the admissions process?
-Please contact Admissions Director, Rose McLachlan at firstname.lastname@example.org or phone: 1-844-264-8327 (US and Canadian calls) or 604-264-8327 and she will walk you through the steps of the process and connect you with the appropriate site’s principal.
+Please contact Admissions Director, Rose McLachlan at firstname.lastname@example.org or phone: 1-844-264-8327 (US and Canadian calls) or 604-264-8327 and she will walk you through the steps of the process.

 Share on Facebook